Azure/gpt-rag-agentic/README.md

 ### NL2SQL Few-Shot Strategy Configuration

 The `nl2sql_fewshot` strategy utilizes pre-defined query examples to improve the accuracy of the generated SQL queries.
-These examples are stored in files with the `.nl2sql` extension, such as [queries.nl2sql](config/queries.nl2sql).
+These examples are stored in files with the `.json` extension, such as these [samples](https://github.com/Azure/gpt-rag-ingestion/tree/main/samples/nl2sql).
 The query examples are essential for enabling the model to generate contextually relevant SQL based on the database structure and queries.

-To ensure optimal retrieval of these examples during query generation, you need to ingest the `.nl2sql` files into an AI Search Index using the [gpt-rag-ingestion](https://github.com/azure/gpt-rag-ingestion) component.
+To ensure optimal retrieval of these examples during query generation, ingest the query sample files into an AI Search Index using the [gpt-rag-ingestion](https://github.com/Azure/gpt-rag-ingestion/blob/main/docs/NL2SQL_INGESTION.md) component.
 This ensures that the query examples are efficiently indexed and retrieved in real time, enhancing the performance of the `nl2sql` strategy.

 > **Note:** Ensure that the examples in `.nl2sql` files are clear and contextually relevant to your database queries to maximize the model's performance in the `nl2sql` strategy.